 If you think this commandment doesn’t apply today, read where Jesus Christ backed it up in Matthew 15:4.
-Obviously we don’t apply the same penalty today that God commanded in Israel anciently—but spiritually, our children do come under the death penalty for this sin, and God and Christ require that they repent of it!
+Obviously we don’t apply the same penalty today that God commanded anciently—but spiritually, our children do come under the death penalty for this sin, and God requires that they repent of it!

 If you love your children, you will do all you can to make sure they don’t come under that penalty!
 It makes the promise within the Fifth Commandment far more meaningful—that children who honor their parents will live long.

-As the man of the house, you should be the dominant force.
-You should have a strong presence in your home and in the lives of your children.
+As man of the house, you should be the dominant force.
+You should have a strong presence in your home and in your children’s lives.

 Consider God’s example in ancient Israel.
 Before He delivered His law in the form of the Ten Commandments, God got Israel’s attention.
 He staged a dramatic display of thunder and lightning, accompanied by a deafening trumpet blast—“so that all the people that was in the camp trembled”!
 (Exodus 19:16).
 He blanketed Mount Sinai in a fiery cloud and caused an earthquake (verse 18).
 He showed power and authority, striking the literal fear of God into them!
 (Exodus 20:1-19).